conor1982/Python_Module/README.md

 # Second String
-This program asks the user to input a sentence and will output every second letter of the input in reverse order
+This program asks the user to input a sentence and will output every second letter of that input in reverse order.

 Program Code: https://github.com/conor1982/Python_Module/blob/master/secondstring.py